 Chorus: CES run event.
 Students in fourth and fifth grade may voluntarily participate in chorus.
 Rehearsals are held once a week during class time.
 The CES Chorus performs two concerts each year coinciding with band concerts.
 Sign up is at Open House or within the first weeks of school.

-Code of Conduct Student/Parent Handbook: The Student/Parent Handbook contains policies, telephone numbers, and other information pertaining to the Carroll County Public School System.
-An online version of the Student/Parent Handbook is now available https://www.carrollk12.org/about/Documents/studenthandbook.pdf The online version is the most current version of the handbook available and may include updates added since the latest print edition.
-Click here to download the 2018-2019 Student/Parent handbook for Carrolltowne Elemenary School.
+Code of Conduct Student/Parent Handbook: The Informational Calendar Student/Parent Handbook contains policies, telephone numbers, and other information pertaining to the Carroll County Public School System.
+An online printable version is now available at https://www.carrollk12.org/about/Documents/InformationalCalendar-Web.pdf The online printable version is the most current version of the handbook available and may include updates added since the printed edition provided at the start of the school year.
+Click here for an online view-able version of the 2019-2020 Informational Calendar Student/Parent handbook (current as of August 26, 2019).
+The page view in this version has been rotated for online viewing.

 Conferences: CES teachers.
 In the Fall and Spring, parents are given a formal opportunity to converse with teachers to discuss student achievements, concerns, grades and other pertinent classroom information regarding their student at a parent teacher conference.
 Translation services are available through the county.